wrahool/coexposuRe/README.md

 `coexposuRe` provides two main functions:

 1. `simulate_single_network`: generates a single co-exposure network by specifying certain parameter values
-2. `analyze_simulated_networks`: generates multiple networks with the same parameters as above, but with different values of the randomizing parameter, and then analylzes them
+2. `analyze_simulated_networks`: generates multiple networks with the same parameters as above, but with different values of the randomizing parameter, and then analyzes them.
+Currently, two analyses are supported, community detection and centralization.

 For details type `?simulate_single_network` and `?analyze_simulated_networks`